-The Benjamin Prescott Chapter of the National Society of the Daughters of the American Revolution met at the McClurg Mansion in Westfield on April 3.
+The regular meeting of the Benjamin Prescott Chapter of The National Society of the Daughters of the American Revolution was held at the McClug Mansion in Westfield recently.

 The meeting was called to order by Regent Brenda Johnson and the opening ritual was conducted by Johnson and Deborah Cenni, vice regent.
 Lisa Sedlmayer read the DAR President's Message and Antoniette Sherman read the DAR National Defense Article.
 Myra Johnston, secretary, read the minutes from the previous meeting and Bonnie Larkin, treasurer, reported balances and financial activity.
 Dawn Ubaney reported one application is pending approval from Washington, D.C., and a second continues in the discovery stage.

 Dawn Ubaney, registrar, purchased and presented to each member a green light bulb to be displayed at our homes to show support of veterans.
 The group participated in Wreaths Across America and placed wreaths at the Veteran's Cemetery at Bath for the holiday season.

 The new chapter flag arrived and was displayed at the meeting.

 The 126th Continental Congress in Washington, D.C., will be held June 28 to July 2.
 The District 8 spring meeting is May 8 at the Roycroft Inn.
 The Prescott Chapter will prepare a basket of items from Chautauqua County for display and to be given away at the District 8 meeting.